OCA/e-commerce/website_sale_order_type/README.rst

 the sale order generated will have the same sale order type that is defined in their Partner form.

-Note that the sale order type is defined contact by contact and not at Company level.
+You can also define a sale order type on a website from the e-commerce settings.
+When set, this website sale order type takes precedence over the contact sale order type for orders created from that website.

 **Table of contents**